scalableinternetservices/ucsb_website/_includes/class_info.md

 ## Class Resources

 [Google Drive]({{ site.drive_url }}): Download lecture videos, and obtain other class content.
-You must be logged in to your UCSB account in order to access.
+You must be logged in to your UCSB Google account in order to access.

 [Piazza]({{ site.piazza_url }}): Use to receive class announcements, ask and answer questions, and to communicate with instructor.
 Access code is available in Google Drive.